Al Massira Dam

-The Al Massira Dam is a gravity dam located 70 km south of Settat on the Oum Er-Rbia River in Settat Province, Morocco.
+The Al Massira Dam is a buttress dam located 70 km south of Settat on the Oum Er-Rbia River in Settat Province, Morocco.
 Completed in 1979, the dam provides water for the irrigation of over 100000 ha of farmland in the Doukkala region.
 The dam's hydroelectric power plant also generates 221 GWh on average annually.
 The power station was commissioned in 1980.
 Just north of the dam is a rip rap saddle dam that supports water elevation in the reservoir.

 Environment

 The dam's reservoir and wetlands were designated as a Ramsar site in 2005.
 The wetlands have also been designated an Important Bird Area (IBA) by BirdLife International because they support significant populations of wintering waterbirds, including ruddy shelducks, marbled teals, northern shovelers and gull-billed terns.

 In 2024 analysis of satellite images of the dam by the BBC revealed the volume of water was 3% of the amount present nine years previously.
 The country had suffered from six consecutive years of drought.
 The Moroccan water ministry told the BBC that use of the dam's water for irrigating farmland had been suspended since 2021, the water being reserved for supplying cities such as Casablanca and Marrakesh.
 Many of the springs in the Middle Atlas mountains, which feed the reservoir, had dried-up.
 Reduced snowfall at higher altitude had also contributed to less meltwater flowing into the streams feeding the dam.
 In August 2023 Morocco recorded a record highest-ever temperature of 50.4C which caused an increase in evaporation, adding to a reduction in water's level.